SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis.md

 ### Step 3: Sending logs to Sumo Logic

-Once you have the yaml file downloaded in step 2, please follow the below steps based on your environment
+Once you have the yaml file downloaded in step 2, follow the below steps based on your environment

 #### Linux